Rosi Braidotti: Latest publications

-In 2022, Braidotti published Posthuman Feminism, a text that helps establish a theoretical foundation for posthuman feminism, an alternate strand of posthumanism that seeks to move beyond Enlightenment humanism, embrace the nonhuman, and imagine how technology is changing our lives while still centering social justice issues of gender, race, and class.
+In 2022, Braidotti published Posthuman Feminism, a text that helps establish a theoretical foundation for posthuman feminism, an alternate strand of posthumanism that seeks to move beyond Enlightenment humanism, embrace the nonhuman, and imagine how technology is changing human life while still centering social justice issues of gender, race, and class.

 In The Posthuman (2013), Braidotti offers both an introduction and a major contribution to contemporary debates on the posthuman.
 As the traditional distinction between the human and its others has blurred, exposing the non-naturalistic structure of the human, The Posthuman starts by exploring the extent to which a post-humanist move displaces the traditional humanistic unity of the subject.
-Rather than perceiving this situation as a loss of cognitive and moral self-mastery, Braidotti argues that the posthuman helps us make sense of our flexible and multiple identities.
+Rather than perceiving this situation as a loss of cognitive and moral self-mastery, Braidotti argues that the posthuman helps to make sense of flexible and multiple identities.

-Braidotti then analyzes the escalating effects of post-anthropocentric thought, which encompass not only other species but also the sustainability of our planet as a whole.
+Braidotti then analyzes the escalating effects of post-anthropocentric thought, which encompass not only other species but also the sustainability of the planet as a whole.
 Because contemporary market economies profit from the control and commodification of all that lives, they result in hybridization, erasing categorical distinctions between the human and other species, seeds, plants, animals and bacteria.
 These dislocations induced by globalized cultures and economies enable a critique of anthropocentrism, but how reliable are they as indicators of a sustainable future?

 The Posthuman concludes by considering the implications of these shifts for the institutional practice of the humanities.
 Braidotti outlines new forms of cosmopolitan neo-humanism that emerge from the spectrum of post-colonial and race studies, as well as gender analysis and environmentalism.
 The challenge of the posthuman condition consists in seizing the opportunities for new social bonding and community building, while pursuing sustainability and empowerment.

 In 2011 Braidotti published two new books: the renewed and revised edition of Nomadic Subjects and a collection of essays Nomadic Theory.
 The Portable Rosi Braidotti.
 The collection provides a core introduction to Braidotti's nomadic theory and its innovative formulations, which engage with Gilles Deleuze, Michel Foucault, Luce Irigaray, and a host of political and cultural issues.
 Arranged thematically, essays begin with such concepts as sexual difference and embodied subjectivity and follow with explorations in technoscience, feminism, postsecular citizenship, and the politics of affirmation.

 Influenced by philosophers such as Gilles Deleuze and especially French feminist thinker Luce Irigaray, Braidotti has brought postmodern feminism into the Information Age with her considerations of cyberspace, prosthesis, and the materiality of difference.
-Braidotti also considers how ideas of gender difference can affect our sense of the human/animal and human/machine divides.
+Braidotti also considers how ideas of gender difference can affect the experience of the human/animal and human/machine divides.
 Braidotti has also pioneered European perspectives in feminist philosophy and practice and has been influential on third-wave as well as post-secular feminisms.